Basaltsäulen

 Basalt is a basic effusive rock composed primarily of a mixture of calcium-iron-magnesium silicates (pyroxenes), calcium- and sodium-rich feldspar (plagioclase), and often olivine [1External link].
 It is the volcanic equivalent of gabbro, a slowly crystallizing plutonite deep in the Earth's crust with a similar chemical composition to basalt.

 The formation of basalt columns is closely related to the cooling of lava.
 During the solidification process, contractions occur, leading to the formation of cracks and fissures.
 These cracks propagate perpendicular to the interfaces of the lava flows and eventually form the characteristic hexagonal basalt columns.
-The columns are usually contiguous and often range in diameter from 10 cm to 1 m, although larger or smaller sized columns may also occur [5External link].
+The columns are usually contiguous and often range in diameter from 10 cm to 1 m, although larger or smaller sized columns may also occur [5].

 The exact formation of basalt columns can be studied by physical means.
 Factors such as thermal contraction, fluid behavior, and crystallization processes play a role [2External link].
 These processes lead to the formation of the regular hexagonal patterns that we can admire in basalt columns.